 “I was scared and lonely,” she says, sitting in the family’ two-room house in Hadas Pimpalgaon village of Aurangabad’s Vaijapur taluka.
 “My children were young.
 I had to take up responsibilities I was not used to.
 While managing the kitchen, I started operating the farmland as well.
 Even today, I work as much on the farm.”

 But now 40-year-old Gajare might be forced to give up her land.
-The state government wants it for the Samruddhi Mahamarg (‘prosperity highway’), which will run through 354 villages of 30 talukas in 10 districts of Maharashtra.
+The state government wants it for the Samruddhi Mahamarg (‘prosperity highway’), which will 'connect' 392 villages in 26 talukas, says the Maharashtra Samruddhi Mahamarg website, in 10 districts of Maharashtra.
 Of these, 63 villages are in the agrarian region of Marathwada, mainly in Aurangabad and Jalna districts.

-To build the ‘prosperity’ highway, the state plans to acquire 8,450 hectares or around 21,000 acres of land.
+To build the ‘prosperity’ highway, the state will require 9,900 hectares (around 24,250 acres), says the Mahamarg website.
 This includes six acres of Padmabai’s farm, where she cultivates cotton, bajra and moong.
 If forced to give it up, the family will be left with just half an acre.
 Every time someone mentions the project, Padmabai shudders.
 “If my land is forcibly taken away from me, I will commit suicide,” she says, “The land is like a child to me.”